Najib Razak: Appeal

 Najib's appeal hearing in front of the Court of Appeal of Malaysia began on 5 April 2021.
 On 8 December 2021, the Court of Appeal of Malaysia dismissed Najib's appeal, therefore upholding both his conviction and 12-year sentence.
 Judge Abdul Karim Abdul Jalil has also condemned Najib's actions as a "national embarrassment".
 Najib's lawyer stated that his client, who remained outside prison on bail, would further appeal to the Federal Court of Malaysia against his conviction and sentence.
 On 16 August 2022, Malaysia's supreme court rejected Najib's appeal for a retrial, stating that the case had no evidence of bias.
 The Federal Court indicated that it would hear a final appeal by Razak in the SRC corruption case from 18 August 2022.

 On 23 August 2022, when the Federal Court was finishing hearing the appeal, Najib's counsel made an application to recuse the Chief Justice Tengku Maimun.
 This application was dismissed and the Federal Court upheld the Court of Appeal's conviction, handing down its full judgment here.
-Upon the dissolution of Parliament on 10 October 2022, Najib's Pekan parliamentary seat was automatically vacated, and as he has been convicted of a crime, he is no longer eligible to stand in general elections.
+Najib was sent to Kajang Prison on the same day to begin his prison sentence.

 Najib is the first Malaysian former prime minister to be convicted and jailed for corruption.
 Rumours that he would receive special treatment during his sentence were denied by officials.
+Upon the dissolution of Parliament on 10 October 2022, Najib's Pekan parliamentary seat was automatically vacated, and as he has been convicted of a crime, he is no longer eligible to stand in general elections.